 The course introduces the economic issues associated asymmetric information and analyses the institutions and mechanisms designed to mitigate the resulting inefficiencies.
 Topics include: Adverse selection; moral hazard; incentive contracts; and mechanism design.
-Prerequisite(s): AS.180.600 AND AS.180.601

 Corequisite(s): AS.180.622

 AS.180.626.
 Computational Methods.
 2 Credits.